Antonio Douthit-Boyd

 image of book cover

-He’s trained at the Alexandra School of Ballet, North Carolina School of the Arts, Joffrey Ballet School, San Francisco Ballet School, and Arthur Mitchell’s Dance Theatre of Harlem School.
-Douthit-Boyd joined the Dance Theatre of Harlem Company in 2000 under the direction of Arthur Mitchell and quickly appeared in featured roles choreographed by George Balanchine; “The Four Temperaments,” “Agon,” and “Serenade.”
-He’s also appeared in the ballets “Fancy Free,” “South African Suite,” “Dougla,” “Concerto in F,” “Return,” and “Twist.”
-After three years with the company, he rose to the rank of Soloist in 2003.
-Douthit-Boyd went on to join the Alvin Ailey American Dance Theater in 2004, where he danced as a principal artist for twelve years with the company.
-He has had the pleasure of working with world-renowned choreographers such as Alvin Ailey, Judith Jamison, Robert Battle, Wayne MacGregor, Jiri Kylian, and Paul Taylor.
+His formative training included the Alexandra School of Ballet, North Carolina School of the Arts, Joffrey Ballet School, San Francisco Ballet School, and Arthur Mitchell’s Dance Theatre of Harlem School.
+Douthit-Boyd joined the Dance Theatre of Harlem Company in 2000 under the tutelage of Arthur Mitchell, propelling him into prominent roles within choreographed pieces by luminaries such as George Balanchine, including "The Four Temperaments," "Agon," and "Serenade."
+Further significant contributions encompassed his participation in productions including "Fancy Free," "South African Suite," "Dougla," "Concerto in F," "Return," and "Twist."
+Within three years, he ascended to the rank of Soloist in 2003.